Lindenbergia muraria

 Lindenbergia muraria, synonym Lindenbergia urticifolia, is a flowering plant in the family Orobanchaceae, native from Ethiopia to south China and Indo-China.
 It is a common plant throughout India.
+It is an annual herb growing up to 40 cm tall.
+It grows along trailsides, along rivers and dry mountain slopes.

 It has a faint aromatic odour and a slightly bitter taste, and has been used to treat skin problems and bronchitis.